FAQs

 What size exercise ball should I use for my height?

 Most people between 155–173 cm use a 55 cm exercise ball.
 People between 175–188 cm usually suit a 65 cm ball.
-Taller users may need a 75 cm or 85 cm ball, depending on leg length and how they plan to use it.
+Taller users may need a 75 cm or 85 cm ball, depending on leg length and use.

 How do I know if my exercise ball fits?